-Your institution makes an impact—on students, your community, and the world.
+Your institution makes an impacton students, your community, and the world.
 But demonstrating that impact can be a challenge.
-Purdue University College of Agriculture leverages Digital Measures to measure impacts.
+Purdue University College of Agriculture leverages Faculty Success (formerly Digital Measures) to measure impacts.
 Here, team members Dawn Parks, assistant director of sponsored programs, Julie Huetteman, strategic initiatives coordinator, and Alee Gunderson, associate data analyst, discuss their efforts to measure the impact of the College of Agriculture’s faculty, staff and Extension programs on the community.

 Purdue University opened its doors in 1874 with six instructors and 39 students as a land-grant institution with a mandate to teach agriculture, conduct agricultural research, and deliver knowledge and practical information to farmers and consumers.
 Today, Purdue boasts more than 40,000 students across 13 colleges and schools, and offers more than 200 majors.
 In the inaugural The Wall Street Journal/Times Higher Education ranking of U.S. colleges published in September, Purdue placed fourth among public institutions.